Healthcare & Medical Insurance

 Loyola's international student insurance policy covers you if you get sick or have an accident.
 The insurance will not cover most routine checkups, preventative care, or annual dental or eye exams or medical care in your home country.

 It is a co-pay insurance plan that works with a specific network of doctors.
-This means that for a covered expense you pay a a $25 co-pay for services provided by a Participating health care provider the insurance will pay 100%.
+This means that for a covered expense you pay a $50 co-pay for services provided by a Participating health care provider and the insurance will pay 100%.
 If you go to a doctor outside of the network, the insurance will cover 80% of your costs.
 Remember that the insurance company will charge an additional deductible for a hospital emergency room visit unless the reason for going is an injury or a major illness requiring an overnight hospital stay.

 For a complete list of coverage benefits, refer to the LewerMark policy information brochure.
 You can also contact the plan administrator, LewerMark, at 800-821-7710.
 The insurance company has negotiated fees with providers within a "network."
 Services performed by in-network members will be covered at 100% of the allowable charges.